- Why Research

 - Research is the reason

 Kansas City, Kansas

-Seeking to develop strategies to prevent breast cancer in moderate to high risk women and to improve health and quality of life for breast cancer survivors.
+Goal: To develop strategies to prevent breast cancer in moderate- to high-risk women and to improve health and quality of life for breast cancer survivors.

 Full Research Summary